jasonbayton/11ty/_src/android/android-system-app-database.md

 <a class="" href="/projects/package-search/support/system-apps-database">Learn how to contribute</a>.

-Packages are updated here within a few minutes for first-syncs, and daily after.
+Packages are updated here within a few minutes following a first sync, and daily after.
 The primary app name is English, however additional app names are provided in _Also known by_ for ease of search.
 Search is full-text, all-column.

 _Tip: Hold **Shift** while scrolling with a mouse to move horizontally across the table, if it overflows.
 Cells with lots of data can be scrolled vertically, also._
 </div>